abdelillah-tech/death-star/README.md

 # death-star
-Can the millenium falcon save the star ?
+Can the millennium falcon save the Death Star ?
 GIVE ME THE ODDS !

 ## GUI Mode
 ### Run millennium-falcon-computer